This blog may contain affiliate links. Read our disclosure policy for more info.

 Climbing Up to Lake Alta

-But you’re going to get tired.
+But you’re going to get tired!
 Hiking to Lake Alta always gets me huffing and puffing.
-That 200-meter (656 feet) elevation climb over 1.75 kilometers (1 mile) is short and sweet, but it’ll still take your breath away.
+That 200-meter (656-foot) elevation climb over 1.75 kilometers (1 mile) is short and sweet, but it’ll still take your breath away.
 I often stop and enjoy the views along the way up while I catch my breath.

 The Beautiful Lake Alta

-Once at Lake Alta, you have a couple of different options for how to enjoy this beautiful place.
+Once at the lake, you have a couple of options for enjoying this beautiful place.
 First off, head down to the lake’s edge.
 Here, you’ll really be able to see the blue colors of the lake and on a calm day, reflections of the surrounding mountains.

-Once you’re done enjoying Lake Alta, you’ll head back down to the parking lot on the same trail you took on the way up.
+Once you’re done enjoying the lake, you’ll head back down to the parking lot on the same trail you took on the way up.
 The way down is much quicker, although watch your footing as the rocks can create tripping hazards!

 Climbing Single Cone and Double Cone